 4. Get to the root of why getting things done is so difficult for you

-We already touched on this a bit, but if you’re having a hard time getting things done, ask yourself why that is.
+We already touched on this a bit, but if you’re having a hard time getting things done, ask yourself why that is and why you can't stay focused.
 If it’s a work task, could it be because you’re burned out, or simply not that interested in your job in general?
 If it’s little things around the house, is it because you’re procrastinating and spending too much time on your phone?
 Could there be something bigger at play, like a mental health issue?
-Getting to the root of why you’re struggling to get things done is a great first step to actually getting things done.
+Getting to the root of why you’re struggling to get things done is a great first step to actually getting things done—and it will allow you to keep going.

 5. Try using a habit tracker or downloading a productivity app